Skip Navigation

 How does it work?

-This program will provide $10,000,000 in training and equipment funding for these industries, and additional incentives to draw new residents into the state.
+This program will provide nearly $10,000,000 in training and equipment funding for these industries, and additional incentives to draw new residents into the state.
 Eligible expenses include training costs associated with employee development and advancement and equipment related to the training and end-use of customer/client services.

 Eligible DRAW applicants include: